 Plug voltage and power

 UK mains voltage is 230V at 50Hz.
-Feeders sold on Amazon UK or through UK retailers should come with the correct UK plug.
-But if you’re buying directly from a manufacturer’s website, especially a Chinese brand like PETKIT or Wopet, double-check that the listing specifies a UK 3-pin plug.
-Some ship with EU plugs and expect you to use an adapter, which is technically non-compliant with UK electrical safety standards.
+Feeders sold through Amazon UK or UK retailers should come with the correct UK plug.
+However, if you’re buying directly from the manufacturer’s website, especially from Chinese brands like PETKIT or Wopet, double-check that the listing clearly mentions a UK 3-pin plug.

 WiFi connectivity

-UK home internet is generally reliable, but rural areas still have patchy coverage.
-If your WiFi signal is weak where you plan to put the feeder, consider a WiFi extender or mesh network.
-A feeder that can’t connect to WiFi defaults to its last programmed schedule, so it will still feed your dog.
-But you lose remote control and notifications until connectivity is restored.
+UK home internet is generally reliable, but coverage can still be patchy in rural areas.
+If the WiFi signal is weak where you want to place the feeder, consider a WiFi extender or mesh network.

 Delivery times